ashniku/kubernetesTest/README.md

        kubectl create -f weblogic/persistant-volume.yml

-	   Note: recoomended approach for multinode architechture for Weblogic is to use NFS.
+	   Note: recomended approach for multinode architechture for Weblogic is to use NFS.
 Used storage a slocal NFS. provided path:  "/refresh/user_projects/domains/weblogic"

 3. Create Volume claim.